Yille-C/Bakunawa_GameAdaptation/README.md

 # Bakunawa_GameAdaptation
-The full game adaptation for the Table Top Game of Bakunawa Rising
+The full game adaptation for the Table Top Game of The Rise of Bakunawa